Introduction to Slice Tool in Illustrator

 - When you are satisfied with the position of the slice and desire to avert fortuitous changes, you can secure or lock it by advancing to the layers panel by clicking on the edit column of the slice.
 To secure all of your slices right away, choose View > Lock Slices from the menu bar at the top.

-- Now using the slice selection tool, you can select the individual elements that you have sliced and save them individually as JPEG, PNG, or GIF.
+- Using the slice selection tool, you can select the individual elements you have sliced and save them individually as JPEG, PNG, or GIF.
 Logos can be saved in the SVG format.

 - Once you have created guides, the next step is to slice the element by clicking on Object > Slice > Create from guides.